blackqahwah/devjourno/index.md

 I attempt to cook up stuff using random APIs /  SDKs.

-***This is where I document- the thrill :surfing_woman:***
+***This is where I document- the thrill 🏄‍♀️ ***

 ## What to expect:

-- discomfort :sunglasses:
+- vivid discomfort 😎
-- rabbit holes :eyes:
+- rabbit holes 👀
-- emojis :upside_down_face:
+- emojis 🙃
-- disregard for capital letters :-1:
+- disregard for capital letters 👎
-:thumbsdown:
-- spaghetti code :chopsticks::spaghetti:
+- spaghetti code 🥢 🍝

-## Let's rock! :rocket:
+## Let's rock! 🚀